nguyendat/KEEP/proposals/guards.md

 Entries with a guard may only appear in `when` expressions with a subject.

-The behavior of a `when` expression with guards is equivalent to the same expression in which the subject has been inlined in every location, `if` has been replaced by `&&`, and `else` by `true` (or more succintly, `else if` is replaced by the expression following it).
+The behavior of a `when` expression with guards is equivalent to the same expression in which the subject has been inlined in every location, `if` has been replaced by `&&`, and `else` by `true` (or more succinctly, `else` if` is replaced by the expression following it).
 The first version of the motivating example is equivalent to:

 ```kotlin
 fun render(status: Status): String = when {